Demetrius Flenory Jr.

-Demetrius Flenory Jr. (born April 22, 2000) is an American actor and rapper.
+Demetrius Edward Flenory Jr. (born April 22, 2000) is an American actor and rapper.
 He rose to fame portraying his father, Demetrius Flenory of Black Mafia Family, in 50 Cent's BMF series adaptation.

 Early life

-Demetrius "Lil Meech" Flenory Jr. was born in Miami, Florida to Demetrius Flenory Sr. and Latarra Eutsey.
-His father Demetrius “Big Meech” Flenory Sr. has been incarcerated since he was five years old.
+Demetrius "Lil Meech" Flenory Jr. was born in Miami, to Demetrius Flenory Sr. and Latarra Eutsey.
+His father Demetrius “Big Meech” Flenory Sr. has been incarcerated since Lil Meech was eight years old.

 Career

 In 2019, under the mononym "Lil Meech" (which is a tribute to his father, "Big Meech"), Flenory Jr. self-released his debut song "Bad Habits."
 Included in the music video is a half-minute recording of his father conversing from jail.

 2021–present: Black Mafia Family and Euphoria

 Flenory Jr. explains that he received a call from his dad in prison, in which he told him that rapper Curtis "50 Cent" Jackson had the rights to the Black Mafia Family story and a movie or a TV series would be produced.
 Black Mafia Family would portray the true story of two Detroit brothers, Demetrius "Big Meech" and Terry "Southwest T" Flenory, who make a name for themselves as notorious drug dealers in the 1980s, becoming one of the most influential crime families in America.
 In the early 2000s, Flenory founded BMF Entertainment, a drug trafficking and money laundering operation that encompassed a record label, hip-hop magazine, and music promotional agency.
 The first casting call was set in Atlanta, and his father wished for him to meet Jackson so that he could get a sense of how the adaptation was being produced.
 After falling short of finding an actor, while present at the casting calls, the rapper/executive producer told Flenory Jr. that he wanted to move him to LA and enroll him in acting classes so that he could star in the series as his father.
 At the time, Flenory Jr. was in enrolled at University of Nevada, Las Vegas studying business.
 He described the experience as "intense" as he had been taking lessons "five days a week, (sometimes) two times a day, for two years."
 Jackson shared Flenory Jr.'s father, Demetrius "Big Meech" Flenory was in constant communication with his son, Demetrius "Lil Meech" Flenory Jr. and creator Randy Huggins throughout the whole process of the show's creation.
 In the beginning of the show's creation, Huggin's didn't believe it was imperative for Flenory Jr. to portray his father.